Table 28: Antifungal Agents - Topical

 - one of the following:

-- inadequate response or adverse reaction to terbinafine oral tablets; or
+- inadequate response or adverse reaction to itraconazole or terbinafine oral tablets; or

 - medical necessity for topical formulation and inadequate response to 24 consecutive weeks of therapy or adverse reaction to ciclopirox nail solution; or

-- if the request is for tavaborole, medical records documenting inadequate response to 48 weeks of therapy, adverse reaction, or contraindication to Jublia.
+- for tavaborole, medical records documenting inadequate response to 48 weeks of therapy, adverse reaction, or contraindication to Jublia.

 †Note: The decision on whether PA is required is based upon information available in the MassHealth medical claim and pharmacy claim databases.
 The MassHealth database contains member information exclusive to MassHealth, and no other health plans.